 If they break something of theirs or ours, they will have to pay to replace it.

-If they lose out on an opportunity that Mom and Dad have already paid for (such as a $10 art lesson or $7 gymnastics class), they have to pay us for our lost money as well.
+Also, if they lose out on an opportunity that Mom and Dad have already paid for, such as a $10 art lesson or $7 gymnastics class, they have to pay us for our lost money as well.